RyanGA09/CollegeTask_SimpleDesignUploadCRUD/README.md

 # Simple Design Upload CRUD

-A simple application to manage designer data and design works.
-This project allows users to add, update, and delete designer information, as well as upload design files.
+A user-friendly application designed to manage designer data and their creative works.
+This project enables users to easily add, update, and delete designer profiles, while also providing the functionality to upload and organize design files efficiently.
+With an intuitive interface, users can maintain an up-to-date portfolio, enhancing collaboration and showcasing their artistic talents.

 ## Features